Alzheimer's medications, drugs, therapies

 Namenda

-Namenda (memantine), available in tablets and oral solution, is FDA-approved for treating moderate to severe Alzheimer’s dementia.
+Namenda (memantine), available in tablets and oral solution, is FDA-approved for treating the symptoms of moderate to severe Alzheimer’s dementia.
 Just like cholinesterase inhibitors, Namenda’s effects vary from one patient to another, but it can improve cognition and function in daily activities for some people.

 By blocking NMDA receptors, memantine prevents overstimulation from abnormal glutamate levels, but memantine does not halt or reverse the neurodegenerative process seen in patients with Alzheimer’s.